envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/client-traffic-policy.md

 ---
-title: "Client Traffic Policy"
+title: Client Traffic Policy
 ---

-This guide explains the usage of the [ClientTrafficPolicy][] API.
+This guide explains the usage of the [ClientTrafficPolicy](../../api/extension_types#clienttrafficpolicy) API.

 ## Introduction

-The [ClientTrafficPolicy][] API allows system administrators to configure the behavior for how the Envoy Proxy server behaves with downstream clients.
+The [ClientTrafficPolicy](../../api/extension_types#clienttrafficpolicy) API allows system administrators to configure the behavior for how the Envoy Proxy server behaves with downstream clients.

 ## Motivation

 This API was added as a new policy attachment resource that can be applied to Gateway resources and it is meant to hold settings for configuring behavior of the connection between the downstream client and Envoy Proxy listener.
-It is the counterpart to the [BackendTrafficPolicy][] API resource.
+It is the counterpart to the [BackendTrafficPolicy](../../api/extension_types#backendtrafficpolicy) API resource.

 ## Quickstart

 ### Prerequisites

 * Follow the steps from the [Quickstart](../quickstart) guide to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ### Support TCP keepalive for downstream client